Huge demonstrations across Myanmar despite military's warning that protesters could 'suffer loss of life' - KION546

 Several countries have condemned the coup and violence against protesters.

 Singapore warned Saturday that there will be “serious adverse consequences” for Myanmar if the situation there continues to escalate.
-Singapore, which was the biggest foreign investor in Myanmar in the fiscal year 2019-2020, said it was “inexcusable” for Myanmar police to use lethal weapons against unarmed civilians.
+Singapore, which was the biggest foreign investor in Myanmar in the fiscal year 2019-2020, said it was “inexcusable” for Myanmar police and security forces to use lethal weapons against unarmed civilians.

 In Mandalay on Sunday, stringers for CNN confirmed that live rounds and tear gas were used to disperse people at an anti-coup protest in the city.
 Volunteer emergency workers cited by Reuters and AFP news agencies said that at least two people died when police opened fire on protesters.
 The news agencies reported that between 20 and 30 people were injured in the crackdown.